101 Ways To Be a Better Person

 - Be a Listener.
 The ability to listen is quite underrated in our society today.
 Many people are good at talking, but not listening.
 For today, make a point to listen to what others around you are saying.
 Ask questions.
 Clarify their answers.
 You may discover new things you didn’t know before.

 - Embrace Love.
 Be a beacon of love.
 Start by loving everyone around you.
 Show love to your friends, family, partner, colleagues, bosses, clients, teachers, etc. — whether explicitly or implicitly.

 - Love unconditionally.
 The highest form of love is unconditional love, where you love others without expecting anything in return.

-- Don’t criticize.
+- Be Kind.
+Don’t criticize.
 It’s easy to pinpoint faults in others, but really, it’s not in our place to do so.
 Not only that, it doesn’t make others feel good about themselves.

 - Be Magnanimous.
 For every thing that people do you wrong, be ready to forgive and forget.

 - Accept criticism.
 If someone offers criticism, accept it.
 Accepting isn’t the same as agreeing.
 You don’t have to agree with the criticism, but at least give yourself the opportunity to consider it.
 Every criticism is an opportunity to improve, to become better.
 Read: 8 Helpful Ways To Deal With Critical People